Updated: January 9, 2023 - 13 min read

 But this vision of the B2C market is based on broad generalizations.
 B2C Product Managers are not necessarily better trained in marketing or less technical than B2B ones.
 Two specific traits include, rather:

-- They understand the importance of UX design.
+They understand the importance of UX design.
 Many failed digital did not “emerge before their time”, as it is often said.
 Rather, mass consumer market PMs have to understand that they are aiming to include the whole population.
-From a minimum common denominator (which need not be excessively simplistic!), they must build a platform that is both attractive and effective for users.

 SaaS or B2B Solutions